robert-claypool/robert-claypool.github.io/about.md

 Redis, NGINX, Docker, Docker Compose, SQL Server, and PostgreSQL.
 I know all of them pretty well.

-Oracle a fine database, but the company is garbage.
+Oracle a fine database, but the company is toxic.
 Postgres is free and awesome, use that instead.

 ### > AWS and "the cloud"